simonsobs/SOLikeT/INSTALL.rst

    source .venv/bin/activate
    uv sync --locked

 On top of this, we define sets of extra dependencies that can be installed to extend the functionality of SOLikeT.
-They are: `emulator`, `pyccl`, `pyhalomodel`, and `all`.
-Repsectively, these extras will install the CosmoPower emulator, the PyCCL library for cosmological calculations, and the PyHaloModel library for halo modeling.
+They are: `emulator`, `pyccl`, `mflike`, and `all`.
+Repsectively, these extras will install the CosmoPower emulator, the PyCCL library for cosmological calculations, and the MFLike primary CMB likelihood.
 The last one will install all of them.
 Note that these extras are not installed by default, as they are not strictly necessary for running SOLikeT and they introduce additional constraints on the environment.
 You can install them by adding the `--extra` flag to the `uv sync` command:

 .. code-block:: bash

-   uv sync --locked --extra emulator    # for CosmoPower emulator uv sync --locked --extra pyccl       # for PyCCL library uv sync --locked --extra pyhalomodel # for PyHaloModel library uv sync --locked --extra all         # for all extras
+   uv sync --locked --extra emulator    # for CosmoPower emulator uv sync --locked --extra pyccl       # for PyCCL library uv sync --locked --extra mflike      # for MFLike likelihood uv sync --locked --extra all         # for all extras

 Of course, you can combine multiple extras as needed.